QBDev0ps/DevOps-Cloud-projects/Project7.md

 **`http://13.48.56.0:8000`**

-As shown in the output image below, the pages we see are the same pages served by both of our webservers.
+As shown in the output images below, the pages we see are the same pages served by both of our webservers.
+When you reload the page the load balancer serves content from our webservers one after the other.